jwa91/file2md/README.md

 # File2md

-A powerful Zsh script that converts files and directory structures into a well-formatted Markdown document, ideal for sharing code with Large Language Models (LLMs).
+A Zsh script that converts files and directory structures into a well-formatted Markdown document, ideal for sharing code with Large Language Models (LLMs).

 ## In short